hbctraining/scRNA-seq/lessons/rev_SC_quality_control.md

 }
 ```

-The `input` generally has multiple files provided, so the commands 1-3 are run on each of the files, one after the other.

-The `for loop` we plan to run creates Seurat objects for each of our samples as follows:
+The `for loop` we plan to use will iterate over our two samples (`input`) and execute two commands for each sample (read in the count data and create a Seurat objects):

 ```r
 # Create each individual Seurat object for every sample